Alien (1984 video game): Reception

-Alien received mixed reception from game critics.
+Alien received a mixed reception from critics.
 The CRASH review overall verdict declared: "An excellent game — should keep you going for weeks.
 Hitchcock would have loved it."
 The three Your Spectrum reviewers gave it a positive review with the scores of 3/5, 4/5, and 5/5, respectively.
 On the other hand, Computer & Video Games reviewer gave the C64 version an averaged score of only 11/40, opining the game was a poor adaptation of the film and a "sad disappointment, with appalling graphics, sickly colours, and very little action."
 Retrospectively, Stephen Kleckner of Thunderbolt wrote positively about the game, including it in his "must-play" list of Alien titles.